stenkjan/nest-haus/docs/COMMIT_HISTORY.md

 ## [619b3c5dea5882010b24a6f8d7413dc7349681c3] - Mon Nov 17 21:16:04 2025 +0100

 **Author**: stenkjan
-**Message**: `fix: correct alt text and subtitles in ImageGallery and LandingImagesCarousel components  - Updated alt text for NEST Haus 4 Module in ImageGallery for improved clarity. - Changed subtitles in LandingImagesCarousel from "Fundamentplatten Weiss" to "Fassadenplatten Weiss" and "Mediterane Ansicht" to "Mediterrane Ansicht" for accuracy. - Adjusted file path in contentCardPresets for better API integration.  `
+**Message**: `fix: correct alt text and subtitles in ImageGallery and LandingImagesCarousel components  - Updated alt text for Hoam 4 Module in ImageGallery for improved clarity. - Changed subtitles in LandingImagesCarousel from "Fundamentplatten Weiss" to "Fassadenplatten Weiss" and "Mediterane Ansicht" to "Mediterrane Ansicht" for accuracy. - Adjusted file path in contentCardPresets for better API integration.  `

 ### Changes Analysis